Texas can't put the Ten Commandments in certain school districts' classrooms, judge says

 Texas cannot require public schools in Houston, Austin and other select districts to display the Ten Commandments in every classroom, a judge said Wednesday in a temporary ruling against the state’s new requirement.

-Texas is the third state where courts have blocked recent laws about putting the Ten Commandments in schools.
+Texas is the third state where recent laws about putting the Ten Commandments in schools have been blocked by a court.

 A group of families from the school districts sought a preliminary injunction against the law, which goes into effect on Sept.
 1. They say the requirement violates the First Amendment’s protections for the separation of church and state and the right to free religious exercise.